fuxingloh/contented/packages/contented-example/docs/01-index.md

 develop.
 All domain-specific changes will go into the `main` branch with one Git Pull Request.

 With `contented build`, you can compile your markdown into sources `index.js` and `*.json`.
-That output into `./dist`. `npm publish` them into any registry of your choice, for you can easily `npm i @your-scope/your-npm-package` and use the processed content on any of your downstream sites.
+That output into `./dist` to `npm publish` them into any registry of your choice, for you can easily `npm i @your-scope/your-npm-package` and use the processed content on any of your downstream sites.
 Easily pulling up-to-date content and prose from individual domain-specific repositories and re-presented.
 Think microservices, but for your prose!